Neoliberalism: Current usage

 Neoliberalism is distinct from liberalism insofar as it does not advocate laissez-faire economic policy, but instead is highly constructivist and advocates a strong state to bring about market-like reforms in every aspect of society.
-Anthropologist Jason Hickel also rejects the notion that neoliberalism necessitates the retreat of the state in favor of totally free markets, arguing that the spread of neoliberalism required substantial state intervention to establish a global 'free market'.
+Anthropologist Jason Hickel and political scientist Marie Gottschalk also reject the notion that neoliberalism necessitates the retreat of the state in favor of totally free markets, with the former arguing that the spread of neoliberalism required substantial state intervention to establish a global 'free market' and the latter writing that the state did not retreat but rather repositioned itself, pulling back on providing public services while vastly expanding in policing and punishing street and drug crimes with a massive carceral state.
 Naomi Klein states that the three policy pillars of neoliberalism are "privatization of the public sphere, deregulation of the corporate sector, and the lowering of income and corporate taxes, paid for with cuts to public spending".

 Neoliberalism has a history of being used as a pejorative by critics.
-Additionally, Neoliberalism has outpaced similar terms such as monetarism, neoconservatism, the Washington Consensus and "market reform" in scholarly writing.
+Additionally, neoliberalism has outpaced similar terms such as monetarism, neoconservatism, the Washington Consensus and "market reform" in scholarly writing.
 The Handbook of Neoliberalism, for instance, posits that the term has "become a means of identifying a seemingly ubiquitous set of market-oriented policies as being largely responsible for a wide range of social, political, ecological and economic problems".
 Its use in this manner has been criticized by those who advocate for policies characterized as neoliberal.
 The Handbook, for example, further argues that "such lack of specificity [for the term] reduces its capacity as an analytic frame.
 If neoliberalism is to serve as a way of understanding the transformation of society over the last few decades, then the concept is in need of unpacking."
 Historian Daniel Stedman Jones has similarly said that the term "is too often used as a catch-all shorthand for the horrors associated with globalization and recurring financial crises".

 Several writers have criticized neoliberal as an insult or slur used by leftists against liberals and varieties of liberalism that leftists disagree with.
 British journalist Will Hutton called neoliberal "an unthinking leftist insult" that "stifle[s] debate."
 On the other hand, many scholars believe it retains a meaningful definition.
 Writing in The Guardian, Stephen Metcalf posits that the publication of the 2016 IMF paper "Neoliberalism: Oversold?" helps "put to rest the idea that the word is nothing more than a political slur, or a term without any analytic power".
 Gary Gerstle argues that neoliberalism is a legitimate term, and describes it as "a creed that calls explicitly for unleashing capitalism's power."
-He distinguishes neoliberalism from traditional conservatism, as the latter values respect for traditions and bolstering the institutions which reinforce them, whereas the former seeks to disrupt and overcome any institutions which stand in the way.
+He distinguishes neoliberalism from traditional conservatism, as the latter values respect for traditions and bolstering the institutions that reinforce them, whereas the former seeks to disrupt and overcome any institutions that stand in the way.